void

 © VHÚ

-1. The Hussite movement was named after the religious reformer Hus (1369-1415), and was one of the first groups that broke with the Catholic church.
-For the Czech independence movement during World War I they were an important national symbol and continued as one of the mainstays in the nation building in Czechoslovakia in the inter-war years.
-The Taborites was a radical faction named after Tábor and had sufficient traits of socialism to raise the attention of Marxists.
-Jaroslav Hašek himself referred to them in the article K českému vojsku (To the Czech Army) that he had printed in the Communist newspaper Průkopník 27 March 1918.
+The town was one of the hotbeds of the national/religious Hussite movement and has therefore played a prominent role in Czech history.
+The movement was named after the religious reformer Hus (1369-1415), and was one of the first groups to break with the Catholic church.
+For the Czech independence movement during World War I, they were an important national symbol and continued as one of the mainstays in nation-building in Czechoslovakia in the inter-war years.
+The Taborites were a radical faction named after Tábor and had sufficient traits of socialism to attract the attention of Marxists.
+Jaroslav Hašek himself referred to them in the article K českému vojsku (To the Czech Army), published in the Communist newspaper Průkopník on 27 March 1918.

 Demography

-According to the 1910 census Tábor had 11,926 inhabitants of which 11,856 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Tábor had 11,926 inhabitants, of whom 11,856 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Tábor, administratively it reported to hejtmanství Tábor.
-The town was therefore surely the ethnically "cleanest" major town in all of Bohemia.
-This complete "czechness" was also a result of not hosting permanent military units.
-Hence the usual contingent of German-speaking officers that were usually attached to a garrison was absent.
+The town was therefore surely the most ethnically "Czech" major town in all of Bohemia.
+This complete "Czechness" was also a result of not hosting permanent military units.
+Hence, the usual contingent of German-speaking officers who were usually attached to a garrison was absent.

 Source:Seznam míst v království Českém(1913)